-Fig. 2.
-Specimens of SSA-GRE composites for: (a) tensile (b) flexural (c) DCB and (d) ENF tests.
+Figure 2,Specimens of SSA-GRE composites for: (a) tensile (b) flexural (c) DCB and (d) ENF tests.

 2.3.2.
 Mode I testing

 Strain energy release rate (G) represents the resistance to delamination growth, which the interlaminar fracture toughness is a measured value for the critical energy release rate (GC).
 The mode I interlaminar fracture toughness (GIC) of the GRE and the SSA-GRE composites were evaluated using the DCB test according to the ASTM D 5528 standard [27].
 The specimens of DCB test were cut in the dimensions of 165×20 mm.
 Aluminum loading blocks measuring 20×25×12 mm with a loading hole of 6 mm diameter were stuck to each side on the cracked end of DCB specimens by using Araldite 2014 adhesive.
 The pre-crack length (ao) was 50 mm according to the inserted Teflon ﬁlm.
-Fig. 3 shows the configuration of DCB test specimen and a picture for specimen during testing.
+Figure 3 shows the configuration of DCB test specimen and a picture for specimen during testing.
 The crosshead displacement in the DCB test was explained as crack opening displacement (COD) of the specimen.
 The crack propagation length were recorded using a digital camera.
 The crosshead speed of DCB tests was 5 mm/min in accordance with ASTM D 5528.
 The data of DCB test were recorded in term of P-COD and corresponding P-a values, which a and P refer to crack extension length and load applied at which the crack grows, respectively.
 The mode I interlaminar fracture toughness (GIC) is determined by using the general formula from linear elastic fracture mechanics [2]:

 GIC=P22b∂C∂a = Pδ2bC∂C∂a (1)